Macro-to-micro quantum mapping and the emergence of nonlinearity: Effective state dynamics

-\textit{Effective state dynamics.} Given that we already know how to connect the micro and the macro descriptions in both directions, we can establish the effective dynamics that can arise from the unitary quantum dynamics.
-The goal is similar to the one analysed in~\cite{cris2017}.
-Here, however, we assume only access to the coarse-grained description of the system, to a model of the microscopic dynamics, and to the coarse-graining map describing our ability to construe the microscopic world.
-More explicitly, given the initial effective state $\rho(0)\in\mc{L}(\mc{H}_d)$, the microscopic unitary evolution map $\mc{U}_t:\mc{L}(\mc{H}_D)\rightarrow \mc{L}(\mc{H}_D)$, and the coarse-graining map $\Lambda:\mc{L}(\mc{H}_D)\rightarrow \mc{L}(\mc{H}_d)$, we want to construct a family of effective channels $\Gamma_t:\mc{L}(\mc{H}_d)\rightarrow \mc{L}(\mc{H}_d)$ such that for each time $t$ the evolved effective state is given by $\rho(t) = \Gamma_t[\rho(0)]$.
+Now, supported by the averaging assignment procedure, in this section we will establish an operational procedure that characterizes how stochastic effective dynamics arise from deterministic unitary quantum dynamics.
+The goal is similar to the one analyzed in~\cite{cris2017}.
+Here, however, we assume access only to the coarse-grained description of the system, to a model of the microscopic dynamics, and to the coarse-graining map describing our ability to construe the microscopic world.
+More explicitly, given the initial effective state $\rho(0)\in\mc{L}(\mc{H}_d)$, the microscopic unitary evolution map $\mc{U}_t:\mc{L}(\mc{H}_D)\rightarrow \mc{L}(\mc{H}_D)$, and the coarse-graining map $\Lambda:\mc{L}(\mc{H}_D)\rightarrow \mc{L}(\mc{H}_d)$, we want to construct a family of effective channels $\Gamma_t:\mc{L}(\mc{H}_d)\rightarrow \mc{L}(\mc{H}_d)$ such that for each time $t\in \Rl_+$ the evolved effective state is given by $\rho(t) = \Gamma_t[\rho(0)]$.